adosar/moxel/docs/source/index.rst

     continuous function, *voxelization is necessary to convert the PES into a machine understandable format*.

 Remember, *there is no free lunch*!
-Getting the most informative input, i.e. calculating a voxelized PES, is computationally expensive.
+Getting the most informative input is computationally expensive.
 Fortunately, since **all calculations in MOXελ are parallelized**, the **computational cost is significantly decreased**.

 **All you need is a** ``.cif`` **!**